AlexandruVladimirovich/AlexandruVladimirovich/README.md

 # Welcome to My GitHub Page!

 Hello!
-I'm [Your Name], a frontend developer specializing in React.
+I'm Adomnitei Alex, a frontend developer specializing in React.
 Welcome to my personal GitHub page, where I share my experience and projects.

 ## Education